 BCS is a place of empowerment, achievement, purpose, and hard work.
-Birch helps families find their success through serving alongside each other, attending financial classes, and sitting down for regular one-on-one meetings with the Financial Literacy Manager.
+Birch helps families find their success through serving alongside each other, attending financial classes, and sitting down for regular one-on-one meetings with a Financial Literacy Counselor.

 “We appreciate the focus on family values and goals, then fitting our finances to support that vision.” — BCS Participant